-When compiling a library that is fully command-line not annotated. use argument -AuseConservativeDefaultsForUncheckedCode=source, bytecode.
+When fully command-line compiling a library that is not annotated, argument use -AuseConservativeDefaultsForUncheckedCode=source, bytecode.
 This causes the checker to behave normally for classes with a relevant @AnnotatedFor annotation.
 For classes without @AnnotatedFor, the checker uses conservative defaults (see Section 27.5.6) for any type use with no explicit user-written annotation, and the checker issues no warnings.